sunvox-by-example/Way-of-SunVox/I--Tutorial/2--UI-The-Module-Section/a--Creating-and-Connecting-Modules/README.md

-## Tutorial 1: Make Sound With a Module
+## Creating and Connecting Modules

-`We're on a mission from God - The Blues Brothers`
+_We're on a mission from God - The Blues Brothers_

 ---